kboosara520/ray_tracer_v1/README.md

 # Ray Tracer V1
-This project implements the ideas and steps in [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html)
+This project implements the ideas and steps from [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html)
 ## Final result
 ![image info](./image.png)